double16/gradle-aws-ecr-plugin/README.md

 Change Log
 ----------

+## 0.4.0 UNRELEASED
+- Disable `PopulateECRCredentials` task if no ECR registry is found so the build can continue.

 ## 0.3.3
 - Fix issue with mixing ECR repository and non-ECR repositories in the same build.
 [Issue #8](https://bitbucket.org/double16/gradle-aws-ecr-plugin/issues/8/errors-executing-populateecrcredentials)